DevXplorer-ArJn/MYOSA-6.0-bagbee/bagbee.md

 When the system is armed, it establishes a baseline for the luggage's spatial state and continuously monitors changes in motion.

 The system does not simply ask whether the luggage has moved.
-It analyses the characteristics of the movement before deciding whether it should be considered suspicious.
+It analyses the characteristics of movement before deciding whether it should be considered suspicious.

-This is particularly important in railway environments, where continuous background vibration is unavoidable.
+This is particularly important in railway environments where continuous background vibration is unavoidable.

 ---